This manual applies to Mapix Version 1.08

 The [Menu] button is used to call up a menu specific to a given screen.
 Some screens have a menu and others don't.

 The [Menu] button appearence and position varies greatly on different devices and different releases of Android.
 Early devices had a hardware [Menu] button, typically at the lower-left of your device, Later devices and Android releases use on-screen icons for the [Menu] button.
 Finding the [Menu] button can be like playing "Where's Waldo".
 The figure below shows common [Menu] button icons but your device may be different.
 The surest way is to consult the Users Guide for your device.

 (May be at top)

 Note: In Chart view, the [Menu] button is three vertically stacked black dots at the top-right of the screen as shown below.

 When You First Start Mapix...

 The first time you start Mapix, you will not yet have loaded any charts.
 To get you started, Mapix includes a built-in "Base" chart.
-This chart is a large-area chart covering the entire lower 48 states (called the "United States Base Map").
+This chart is a large-area chart covering the entire lower 48 states (called the "United States Base Chart").
 While not detailed enough for any serious navigation, it will allow you to try various features and also be useful to download your first "real" chart (more on that below).
-This chart will automatically be loaded and displayed on startup.
+This chart will automatically be loaded and be available for viewing.